demarinov/SoftUni/JavaWebModule/SpringAdvanced/ProjectDefense/README.md

 *	The application must have at least 5 services.
 *	The application must have at least 5 repositories.

-•	Use Thymeleaf template engine or make the Front-End using JavaScript, consuming REST services from a Web API.
+*	Use Thymeleaf template engine or make the Front-End using JavaScript, consuming REST services from a Web API.
-•	Use MySQL / Oracle / PostgreSQL / MariaDB as a database.
+*	Use MySQL / Oracle / PostgreSQL / MariaDB as a database.
-•	Use Spring Data to access your database. o	Use Hibernate or any other provider as a JPA implementation.
+*	Use Spring Data to access your database.
+*	Use Hibernate or any other provider as a JPA implementation.

-•	Implement Responsive Web Page Design based on Bootstrap / Google Material Design.
+*	Implement Responsive Web Page Design based on Bootstrap / Google Material Design.
-•	Use the standard Spring Security for managing users and roles. o	Your registered users should have at least these roles: user and administrator. o	User roles should be manageable from the application. o	Make sure the role management is secured and error-safe. o	*Only for retake exam – Users and administrators should be able to edit their usernames.
+*	Use the standard Spring Security for managing users and roles.
+   -	Your registered users should have at least these roles: user and administrator.
+   -	User roles should be manageable from the application.
+   -	Make sure the role management is secured and error-safe.
+   -	*Only for retake exam – Users and administrators should be able to edit their usernames.

-•	Use Fetch to asynchronously load and display data somewhere in your application.
+*	Use Fetch to asynchronously load and display data somewhere in your application.
-•	Write tests (Unit & Integration) for your logic, services, repository query methods, helpers, etc. o	You should have at least 60% coverage on your business logic. / *for retake exam 70% coverage.
+*	Write tests (Unit & Integration) for your logic, services, repository query methods, helpers, etc.
+   -	You should have at least 60% coverage on your business logic. / *for retake exam 70% coverage.

-•	Implement Error Handling and Data Validation to avoid crashes when invalid data is entered (both client-side and server-side). o	When validating data, show appropriate messages to the user
+*	Implement Error Handling and Data Validation to avoid crashes when invalid data is entered (both client-side and server-side).
+   -	When validating data, show appropriate messages to the user

-•	Use at least 1 Interceptor. / *for retake exam use at least 2 Interceptors.
+*	Use at least 1 Interceptor. / *for retake exam use at least 2 Interceptors.
-•	Schedule jobs that impact the whole application running e.g. once/twice a day.
+*	Schedule jobs that impact the whole application running e.g. once/twice a day.
-•	Use ModelМapper or another mapping library.
+*	Use ModelМapper or another mapping library.

 ### Reference Documentation